shuang133/HPCC-Project/README.md

 You have now retrieved JSON-formatted data from the Roxie Server.

-#### Using Pub/Sub Messaging Service ####
+### Using Pub/Sub Messaging Service ###
 Now you might think that all you need to do is copy the data from roxie into pub/sub, but it's not quite that simple (sorry).

 Before transferring the data through messages, you first need to set up the schema, topic, and subscriptions in Pub/Sub by following these steps:

+1. Go into your BigQuery project and create an empty table under the dataset you created with a schema that matches the data you will use (you should have two tables under that dataset now).
-1. Go into your BigQuery project and type Pub/Sub in the search bar next to your project name.
+2. Type Pub/Sub in the search bar next to your project name.
-2. Click into Pub/Sub.
+3. Click into Pub/Sub.

 Your screen should look something like this: